 “What’s this all about?
 What does the letter I received have to do with my wife?” asked Ramon.”

 “How could you forget about the covenant?
-Surly you remember, the woods outside Detroit, about a decade ago.”
+Surely you remember what happened in the woods outside of Detroit; it was about a decade ago.”

-Samantha stuffed a fork full of Julius tainted duck in her mouth.
+Samantha stuffed a fork full of duck in her mouth.

 “I remember that night, but not all the details.
 Jog my memory.
 Which will what be?”

 “You or your daughter, Araceli.
 The agreement, Mr. Delgado, was that you see his face in exchange for your soul or the soul of your first child.
-In this case what will be your only child.
+In this case your only child.

 “Who’s face?
 I don’t know I saw.
 It was dark.
 It could have been anything.”

 “Who’s face?
 It depends on what you call him.
-He’s worshiped under many pseudonyms, many guises.
+He’s worshiped under many names, many guises.
 He’s more well known in your culture as Lucifer.”

 “I don’t care what you believe,” Samantha said sternly.
 “Ramon, you made a deal.
 He’d rather have the young virgin girl, but you’ll do.
 As per the agreement you will decide.
 Now who will it be?
 You or your daughter?”